leggers/bomb-server/README.md

 ## Order of playbook operations

 Order of operations (you can follow along by opening `site.yml` and following the chain of execution to see how the flow works) is as follows:
+(Note: it might be easiest to start by reading the common and database playbooks before trying to tackle the webserver ones.)

 1) The first few lines of the `site.yml` are configuration.
 Ansible will run against all hosts and use sudo unless told otherwise in the playbook or on the command line.